Features

 Metadata Storage

-Progression data is stored in player metadata under the weaponprinting key via community_bridge.
+Progression data is stored in player metadata under the weaponprinting key via o-link.
 The data includes:

 level- Current levelxp- Current XP totaltotalPrints- Lifetime print counttotalAssembled- Lifetime assembly count